nushell/nushell.github.io/book/thinking_in_nu.md

 ## Think of Nushell as a Compiled Language

-In most other shells, code is is only _evaluated_.
-In Nushell, code is:
+In Nushell, there are exactly two, high-level stages when running code:

-1. Stage 1: Parsed
+1. _Stage 1 (Parser):_ Parse the entire source code
-2. Stage 2: If the code parsed correctly, the result is then Evaluated
+2. _Stage 2 (Engine):_ Evaluate the entire source code

 The Nushell Parser is key to many features of Nushell and its REPL, such as: